mnprtpsingh/mnprtpsingh.github.io/index.md

 Ruby - Working on a project code, will share with you for review

 Ruby - Need your help to run few logics.

+Ruby - Facing problems in the program main function